 - Addiction treatment and aftercare: Once a patient’s been stabilized, they’re often transitioned into a residential addiction treatment program — which includes aftercare planning.

 Did you know that in 2019, nearly 15 million Americans aged 12 and older had an alcohol use disorder?
 With numbers like that, it’s no wonder that it’s so easy to find alcohol addiction facilities throughout the United States.
-You can find a residential detox center in Los Angeles as easily as you can in less busy areas like rural towns.
+You can find a residential detox center easily in less busy areas like rural towns.

 If you’re having trouble finding one where you are, you may ask religious organizations or community centers for their recommendations.
 You can even contact mental health specialists at your local health centers and start from there.
 At the very least, you may find information on your local Alcoholics Anonymous (AA) and their meeting schedule.